-The two Departments are housed in a rent-free building (former Vocational High School) located in the area of KEPTSE, owned by the Municipality of Eordea.
+The two Departments are housed in a rent-free building (former Vocational High School, in KEPTSE), owned by the Municipality of Eordea.
 At present, only the ground floor area (926 m2) is used, but soon underground space will be ready for use (926 m2).